 - When ready to bake, preheat the oven to 400°F/205°C.

 - Lightly butter a 9 inch pie pan (or quiche pan).

-Bind bake the pie crust for 20 minutes.
+- Bind bake the pie crust for 20 minutes, until it turns a light golden.
 Remove from the oven and then remove the pie weights and parchment paper.
-Return to the oven to be baked for a further 5 - 10 minutes.
+Return to the oven to be baked for a further 5 – 10 minutes.
 You can cover the edges of the crust with foil if you like (to prevent the crust from burning).

 - Set aside a handful of the cooked bacon.
 Add the rest of the bacon to the whisked eggs.

 - Add the ¾ cup half and half and ¾ cup cream, salt, 1 cup cheese and chopped chives to the egg mix.
 Whisk to mix well.
 Set aside.